-When I found a large head of cabbage and sausages in the fridge, I decided to make cabbage rolls using those sausages.
-It was super easy to make and even my daughter, who usually doesn’t eat sausages, enjoy the dish.
+When I found Sausages and a large head of Cabbage in the fridge, I decided to make Cabbage Rolls using those Sausages.
+It was super easy to make and even my daughter, who usually doesn’t eat Sausages, enjoyed the dish.
 The sausages that I used were ‘Lamb With Leek & Thyme Sausages’, so I used Thyme for seasoning the sauce.
-Use whatever herbs of your choice and good quality sausages for this dish.
+Use whatever herbs of your choice and good quality Sausages for this dish.

 8 large Cabbage Leaves

 2 cups Chicken/Beef/Vegetable Stock

 Salt & Pepper